 \section{Abstract}

-We propose a specific class of matrices that participate to factorization problems that turn to be equivalent to constant and entwining (no-constant) Pentagon, reverse-Pentagon or Yang-Baxter maps, expressed in non-commutative variables.
-In detail, we show that factorizations of order $N=2$ matrices of this specific class, turn equivalent to the {\em homogeneous normalization map}, while from order $N=3$ matrices we obtain an extension of the homogeneous normalization map, as well as novel entwining Pentagon, reverse-Pentagon and Yang-Baxter maps.
+We propose a specific class of matrices which participate in factorization problems that turn to be equivalent to constant and entwining (non-constant) pentagon, reverse-pentagon or Yang-Baxter maps, expressed in non-commutative variables.
+In detail, we show that factorizations of order $N=~2$ matrices of this specific class are equivalent to the {\em homogeneous normalization map}.
+From order $N=3$ matrices, we obtain an extension of the homogeneous normalization map, as well as novel entwining pentagon, reverse-pentagon and Yang-Baxter maps.